Engage Trust Board Members and Directors

 The Executive Board maintains strategic and statutory responsibility for The Engage Trust Academies and services.
 In addition Local Governing Bodies support each Academy.

 The Engage Trust currently has 2 academies; The Short Stay School for Norfolk spread across 8 sites in Norfolk and the Pinetree School in Thetford.
-The SSSfN also provides a range of other specialist services on behalf of the Local Authority including home education for pupils unable to attend school, reintegration of excluded pupils to new schools, coordination of the managed move scheme and advice on admissions to specialist provision.
+The SSSfN also provides a range of other specialist services on behalf of the Local Authority including home education for pupils unable to attend school, reintegration of excluded pupils to new schools and advice on admissions to specialist provision.

 Meet our Directors

 I first became a school governor about 1984; I have been a governor of Wellesley First School, Blackdale Middle School, Chair of Thorpe Hamlet First School, Chair of the Management of Douglas Bader School and am currently chair of the SSSfN Governing Body.

 I have been running my own company since 1986, specialising in producing marine navigation and surveying software.
 The software is supplied on a global basis so I have plenty of opportunities of visiting many parts of the world.